lcsirmaz/entropy-rules/copy/DESCRIPTION.md

 iterations.
 Handling copy strings with six auxiliary variables requires significantly more resources, and occasionally the MOLP solver aborts due to numerical errors.
 It might need special parametrization and several trials.
-Copy strings with *seven* auxiliary variables seem to be beyond the capabilities of the applied technology.
-Due to the low rank of the constraint matrix, it is numerically ill-conditioned, and the solution returned by any scalar LP solver (if it does not fail at all) can be off by such a large amount that messes up the rest of the algorithm.
+Copy strings with seven auxiliary variables seem to be beyond the capabilities of the applied technology.
+Due to the low rank of the constraint matrix, it is numerically ill-conditioned, and the solution returned by any scalar LP solver (if it does not fail at all) can be off by such a large amount that messes up the rest of the MOLP algorithm.